sferik/t-ruby/README.md

 [rubinius]: http://rubini.us/

-If something doesn't work on one of these interpreters, it should be considered a bug.
+If something doesn't work on one of these Ruby versions, it's a bug.

 This library may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the versions listed